Reciprocal agreement

 *Employers may create a custom exemption form or use the line on MI-W4 for claiming exemption from withholding.
 Employees should write "Reciprocal Agreement" and the state name on that line.

-Types of Reciprocal Agreements
+Types of reciprocal agreements

 While the logic behind them remains the same, there are two different types of reciprocal agreements states can use: